Paralysis Ticks Guide: Symptoms & Treatment

 What to do if you have found a tick on your pet?

 Don’t panic if the head of the tick remains attached to your pet; without its body, the tick is unable to inject any more toxin.
-Place the tick into a jar so your local vet can identify it.
+Place the tick in a jar so your local vet can identify it.

 Find your local Greencross Vets clinic or nearest emergency vet hospital.